thp/urlwatch/docs/source/advanced.rst

 If you want to use Redis as a cache backend over the default SQLite3 file::

     urlwatch --cache=redis://localhost:6379/

-There is no migration path from the SQLite3 format, the cache will be empty the first time Redis is used.0
+There is no migration path from the SQLite3 format, the cache will be empty the first time Redis is used.